How to complain about a hotel

 If you have the same issue but have booked through a travel agent or website, it is important to note that they are acting as the agent for the hotel.
 Therefore your contract is with the hotel and not with the website or travel agent.

-Legally, they do need to ensure the information they have provided you is accurate but this can be a difficult to prove.
+Legally, they do need to ensure the information they have provided you is accurate but this can be difficult to prove.

 Bought through a credit or debit card